 - You should let the airline know about the assistance you need at least 48 hours before travelling.
-It's often easiest to provide this information when booking your flight.
+It is often easiest to provide this information when booking your flight.
 It is then the responsibility of the airline to let the airport know of your specific requirements. - If you book through a travel agent it must pass on details of your assistance needs to the airline.
-The airline in turn must inform your departure and arrival airports of the services you need. - 3.
-You are allowed to travel with two items of mobility equipment free of charge. - If you need to carry any medical equipment you should contact the airline in advance and find out if you require a medical certificate or other documentation. - 5.
-For more information contact the Consumer Council on 0800 121 6022 or download a copy of Access to Air Travel from www.consumercouncil. org.uk/publications.
+The airline must inform your departure and arrival airports of the services you need.

+- You are allowed to travel with two items of mobility equipment free of charge. - If you need to carry any medical equipment you should contact the airline in advance and find out if you require a medical certificate or other documentation.